 - Use a CSV file that includes a header row with field names (view example).

 - Be sure to assign an interest or subscription in the "Add contacts to this list" section.
 This allows you to segment your list later.
 Interests are internal tags, subscriptions are contact facing and appear on the "Subscription manager" page that is linked from every email.
-You can find more details about this here.

 - If you are unsure about what the "source" field is then use the same source for each import list and call it "internal database".